Renato Guttuso: Death

 Mimise Dotti-Guttuso died on 6 October, 1986.
 Guttuso was soon to follow his wife.
 He died in Rome of lung cancer at the age of 75 on 18 January, 1987.
 On his deathbed, he allegedly embraced Christianity, of which he had been critical of his entire life.
 Marta Marzotto, in an interview, claimed that Guttuso had always been an atheist.
 He donated many of his works to his hometown Bagheria, which are now housed in the museum of the Villa Cattolica.
 His tomb is the work of the sculptor Giacomo Manzù.

 After speculation about who would be the rightful owner of the painter's work, two prosecutors were appointed to settle the dispute between Guttuso's nephew, his adopted son Fabio Carapezza Guttuso (who had been adopted only four months before Renato's death, was 32 years old and was already recognized as the son of Marcello Carapezza), his longtime lady friend Marta Marzotto, Rome's Museum of Modern Art, along with an assortment of other slighted acquaintances to high-ranking government and church officials.
 Fabio Carapezza Guttuso was the sole heir to Guttuso's work.
+According to Peter Robb's Midnight in Sicily, Carapezza was investigated by the public prosecutor's office, suspected of exploiting a person of unsound mind.